yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 -  ``bb.debug(level, msg)``: Writes "DEBUG: msg" to the log.
 Also logs to stdout if the log level is greater than or equal to level.
-See the ":ref:`-D <bitbake:bitbake-user-manual/bitbake-user-manual-intro:usage and syntax>`" option in the BitBake User Manual for more information.
+See the ":ref:`bitbake:bitbake-user-manual/bitbake-user-manual-intro:usage and syntax`" option in the BitBake User Manual for more information.

 -  ``bb.warn(msg)``: Writes "WARNING: msg" to the log while also